Winter Weather Safety

 If you rely on a portable generator for emergency power, start it several times a month and let it run for ten minutes under a partial load—ceramic heaters are a good choice.
 Keep fuel supplies fresh and use a stabilizer.
 Rotate fuel supplies by using them in your vehicle and refilling.
 Keep maintenance items on hand.
 Consider how you will protect the generator during an outage that occurs during a storm.

-Standby generator owners must keep their maintenance up to date.
+Portable and Standby generator owners must keep their maintenance up to date.
 Putting off maintenance reduces reliability and may void your warranty.
 Don’t wait until the power goes out for a day or two before scheduling maintenance.
 Learn how to change oil, filters, and plugs so you can do it yourself in an emergency.
-Keep several maintenance kits on hand.
+Keep several generator maintenance kits on hand.
+Know how often you should check the oil and how often it requires changing.
+Nothing kills a generator engine faster than poor maintenance.

 If you prepare yourself, your home, vehicle, and family, winter has the potential for amazing beauty and quiet splendor.
 Make the most of the cold season and enjoy it, even if that means sitting in front a warm fire and watching the snow fall outside your window.